fast-reflexes/better-react-mathjax/README.md

   you app, even if subsequent updates of parts of the page done by React will not insert new math, the old math might be rewritten to the page in which case it would need to be typeset again.
-You can always experiment with only using a `MathJaxContext` and rely on initial typesetting to do all the work you need but in general, it is recommended and more failsafe to rely on `MathJax` components.
+You can always experiment with only using a `MathJaxContext` and rely on initial typesetting to do all the work you need but in general, it is recommended and more failsafe to rely on `MathJax` components which will explicitly typeset anew upon rendering.

 ## Last but not least ... ##
 MathJax was not written for use in React and React was not written with MathJax in mind so we have to massage them into